 Take your pick.
 Arsenal are followed by politicians (Keir Starmer, John Bercow, Jeremy Corbyn), comedians (Dara O’Briain, Matt Lucas, Alan Davies) and actors (Colin Firth, Mark Strong, Daisy Ridley) alike.
 They’ve even got infamous supporters who disgrace the rest of the bunch – see Osama Bin Laden and Piers Morgan.

 While Jay-Z and Chris Martin have visited the Emirates in recent years, there isn’t much proof that the pair are diehards.
-Likewise, Prince Harry reportedly supports Arsenal, but hasn’t spoken as much about football as his brother, William.
-Rihanna is friends with Mesut Ozil, but we’d wager that she hasn’t been through the hardships of the Nicklas Bendtner days to truly call herself a Gooner.
+Likewise, Prince Harry reportedly supports Arsenal but hasn’t spoken as much about football as his brother, William.
+Rihanna was friends with Mesut Ozil, but we’d wager that she hasn’t been through the hardships of the Nicklas Bendtner days to truly call herself a Gooner.

 In terms of proper Arsenal fans who are genuinely excited about Gabriel Martinelli, the most famous is probably Idris Elba.
-Luther himself appeared in a kit launch video for the latest kit, claiming “I could’ve played for Arsenal you know,” before telling his mates that he was top scorer at Under-9 level for Canning Town.
-Perhaps Mikel Arteta’s found a replacement for Pierre-Emerick Aubameyang...
+Luther himself helped run the 'No More Red' campaign of this season and appeared in a kit launch video for the club's 2019/20 kit, claiming “I could’ve played for Arsenal you know,” before telling his mates that he was top scorer at Under-9 level for Canning Town.
+Perhaps Mikel Arteta’s found a long-term replacement for Alex Lacazette…

 As the biggest club in a major UK city, it’s understandable that Aston Villa have plenty of notable followers.
 Three-quarters of Black Sabbath, actor David Bradley and even former PM David Cameron all follow the claret and blue – though Cameron did once forget which team he supported and claim to be a Hammer instead.